splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 Use Troubleshooting MetricSets to filter and breakdown metrics
 =================================================================

 Every Troubleshooting MetricSet (TMS) generates the following metrics, also known as Request, Error, and Duration (RED) metrics.
-The following metrics appear when you select a service from the :ref:`service map <service-map>` in the :strong:`Troubleshooting` view:
+The following metrics appear when you select a service from the service map in the :strong:`Troubleshooting` view:

 - Request rate
 - Error rate